petar-m/petar-m.github.io/wyam/input/posts/2022-07-29-sql-parameter-padding.md

 select x from y where z in (@p1, @p2, @p3, @p4, @p5, @p6, @p7, @p8) <-- again "pad" last 3 parameters
 ```

 Now the first two queries will reuse the same execution plan.
 We made them the same by adding parameter to the first one and repeating the 3rd one's value.
-We did the same "padding" for the third query, repeating the last value tree additional times to bring the number of parameters to 8.
+We did the same "padding" for the third query, repeating the last value three additional times to bring the number of parameters to 8.

-In fact, all such queries having up to 4 parameters will use the same plan, all having up to 8 will use the same plan, and so on.
-We effectively managed to reduce the number of generated and cached query execution plans from the maximum possible 8 to a maximum of 2 in the given example.
+In fact, all such queries having up to 4 parameters will reuse the same plan, all having 5 to 8 will reuse the same plan, and so on.
+We effectively reduced the number of generated and cached query execution plans from the maximum possible 8 to a maximum of 2 for the given example.

 Selecting the set of numbers for parameters will depend on concrete query patterns.
 They may form uniform or non-uniform intervals.
 There is no "one to fit them all" and we'll need to figure out what works best on a per-case basis.